hendyzone/gleam/README.md

 - 🔧 **Parameter Configuration**: Customize temperature, max tokens, and other parameters
 - 🔄 **Regenerate**: Regenerate AI responses with one click
 - 📋 **Copy & Export**: Copy messages or images to clipboard
+- 📄 **Export to Document**: Export current conversation as a SiYuan document with automatic image conversion

 ## Installation